Intro

 One install.
 Built around what you actually need.

 Every operation bleeds hours somewhere different — follow-ups, recaps, content, top-of-funnel, intake, quoting, missed calls.
-We build the operator around the work drowning your team, not a template.
+We build your fractional ops around the work drowning your team, not a template.
 The install below is one version of that, shipped for a revenue team running outbound and closing inbound calls.

 01